Ed Lee: Personal life and death

 Lee married his wife, Anita, in 1980.
 He had two daughters, Tania and Brianna.
 He was remembered by SFGate as "the city’s first Asian American mayor and the man who presided over San Francisco’s transformation during the recent tech boom."

 At around 10:07 p.m.
 PST on December 11, 2017, Lee collapsed while shopping at a Safeway near his home.
 Lee was conscious and spoke to paramedics on the scene.
 He was taken to Zuckerberg San Francisco General Hospital, where he died at 1:11 a.m. on December 12, at the age of 65.
 His cause of death was found to be coronary artery disease, with hypertensive heart disease listed as a contributing factor.
 He had a history of heart disease in his family.

 Awards and honors

 Lee graduated summa cum laude from Bowdoin College in 1974 and from University of California, Berkeley, School of Law, in 1978.
 In April 2011, he was awarded the inaugural Coro Community Catalyst award for "his longtime commitment to bringing together varied special interests and agendas to address the greater needs of the community".

+On November 13, 2019, the International Terminal Departures Hall of San Francisco International Airport was named as "Mayor Edwin M. Lee International Terminal Departures Hall" to "honor the late Mayor Ed Lee and his contributions to the City of San Francisco and the San Francisco International Airport".